lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 ## Creating OAuth 1 Server

-Before implementing the actual OAuth part, we need to define a OAuth 1 Client.
+Before implementing the actual OAuth part, we need to define an OAuth 1 Client.
 A client requires client_key, client_secret, redirect_uris, default_redirect_uri and default_realms.
-Find more on the [Documentation][oauth1_client].
+Find more in the [Documentation][oauth1_client].

 All clients are bound to a developer (developer is a user).
-The developer need to fill a form, describe the application.
+The developer need to fill a form and describe the application.
 In this simple demo, we will skip this part.
 It will create a client when you visit `/client`.

 ```python
 from flask import jsonify